As we start 2022, thousands of people are buying gratitude journals to help them to be more positive and grateful in the new year.

 Through his research, Dr Huberman He also found that, to fully activate our gratitude circuits, we must put ourselves in the mindset of another person who is “receiving” gratitude.
-And he created a gratitude practice based on this research that benefits us physically, psychologically and socially.
+He created a gratitude practice based on this research that benefits us physically, psychologically and socially.

 Try this simple four-step Gratitude Practice!

 Write down your thoughts about the impacts this meaningful story has on you.
-Know that your gratitude and pro-social circuits are being activated as you are recording your thoughts.
+Know that your pro-social circuits are being activated as you are recording your thoughts.

 Write down how this story impacts you emotionally.
-What are your feelings around that?
-As you connect to your emotions and feelings, be aware that your gratitude circuits are lighting up in the part of your brain called the pre-frontal cortex as you are doing this.
+What are your feelings about that?
+As you connect to your emotions and feelings, be aware that your circuits are lighting up in the part of your brain called the pre-frontal cortex as you are doing this.